nyedr/nyedr/README.md

 <h1>About me:</h1>

-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning MySQL, PostgreSQL, and C#
+- 🌱 I’m currently learning Auth, Prisma, and GraphQL
 - 💞️ I’m looking to collaborate on some programming projects in order to build up my resume
-- 📫 You can reach me at eidangar1339@gmail.com
+- 📫 You can reach me at eidangarcia787i@gmail.com

 ---